erlang/erlang-org/security.md

 Best Practice: Reporting a Security Issue in Erlang/OTP

 ## Summary

+**Do not create a public github issue**.

-Please create a new [Security Advisory](https://github.com/erlang/otp/security/advisories) for security issues.
+Please create a new [Security Advisory](https://github.com/erlang/otp/security/security) for security issues.
 Alternatively send an email to erlang-security [at] erlang [dot] org.
-Please create a new  for security issues. **Do not create a public github issue**.

 Please follow this document in order to report security vulnerabilities in Erlang/OTP.